candoumbe/MedEasy/README.md

 MedEasy works as a set of [independant services](#lnk-services) that operates together.

 **Design principles**
-- each service can work independantly from others
+- each service should work independantly from others
 - each service owns its data : data are never shared by two services.
-- services can be updated independantly from one an other
+- services can be updated independantly from one an other.
 - [HATEAOS](https://en.wikipedia.org/wiki/HATEOAS) all the way !
+- services must be storage agnostic meaning they should never rely on storage specific features.

 ### <a id="lnk-services">Available services</a>

 #### <a id="lnk-services-agenda">Agenda API</a>
 `Agenda API` handles [appointments] and attendees.

 #### <a id="lnk-services-documents">Documents API</a>
 `Documents API` handles file storage/retrieval.